kyleseIvy/kyleseIvy/README.md

 ## Hi there! 👋 Welcome to my repository.
-Im currennlty learning java.
+Im currently learning java.
 Fill free to drop and words of knowledge.

 <!--
 **kyleseIvy/kyleseIvy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.